Re-energise Against Burnout

 What are the experts saying?

 Tony Schwartz, the president and CEO of the Energy Project, has become a prominent voice in the movement to redefine work productivity strategy.
-His in-depth research (1) in the effectiveness of work habits has allowed him to make some striking prescriptions.
-Among them: take care of your health, tap into that powerful brain of yours, manage your mentality, and find your drive.
+His in-depth research (1) on the effectiveness of work habits has allowed him to make some striking points.
+Among them is to take care of your health, tap into that powerful brain of yours, manage your mentality and find your drive.

 Simple enough, right?
 Let’s break it down.